purple-cobras/thesis/README.md

 # Black Mamba
 A hilarious multiplayer guessing game.
 Built with Ionic for iOS and Android.

+For an overview of how this game is played, please see [the rules](rules.md).

 ## Team

   - __Product Owner__: Benjamin Baum